Ballymun: Documentary

 Several documentaries of the area have been made throughout the years, notably during the regeneration.
 A film of the leisure centre by filmmakers Joe Lawlor and Christine Molloy, LEISURE CENTRE, was made in 2007 and starred hundreds of Ballymun residents.
 A documentary film entitled Ballymun Lullaby was released in February 2011 and includes scenes detailing the regeneration of Ballymun as well as its impact on the culture of its populace.

 The 2018 documentary, The 4th Act, explored the regeneration of Ballymun, with contextual material about the area's history; it contained appearances from several community activists, and City Council and BRL officials, and the artists, Seamus Nolan and Jochen Gerz, who led the Hotel Ballymun and amaptocare art projects respectively.
-It also highlighted the compilation and printing of the area's oral history project.
+It also highlighted the compilation of the area's oral history project.

 Books

 In September 2006, Gill & Macmillan published The Mun: Growing up in Ballymun, by Lynn Connolly.
-This memoir spans the history of Ballymun from its inception to the regeneration of the area.
-The Mun was Connolly's account of another side of Ballymun, of which she had fond memories, not press stories about drug dealing and gangsters but accounts of a community that thrived in spite of the squalor.
+This memoir spans the history of Ballymun from its inception to the regeneration of the area, and includes Connolly's fond memories of the area.
 In April 2009, Gill & Macmillan also published Ballymun resident Rachael Keogh's account of her life as a heroin addict, Dying to Survive.
-Keogh started taking drugs aged 12 and for the next 15 years was hooked on a variety of substances.
-In 2006, after repeated attempts to get help, she went to the media to publicise her plight.

 In 2010, New Island Books published The Ballymun Trilogy by the Dublin playwright, Dermot Bolger: three plays that chart forty years of life in Ballymun.
-These plays all premiered in Axis in Ballymun before being staged internationally.
+The plays premiered in Axis in Ballymun before being staged internationally.